ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 document uses the unicast/multicast bit, instead of the arguably more correct local/global bit.

-Advice on generating cryptographic-quality random numbers can be found in {{ref-5}}.

 In addition, items such as the computer's name and the name of the operating system, while not strictly speaking random, will help differentiate the results from those obtained by other systems.